cloudoor/epistemology-enhanced/README.md

 ## Advanced: Why am I seeing this error about invalid certificates?

-Epistemology always uses a randomly generated HTTPS for secure communication, by default it autogenerates a certificate which is not registered with
+Epistemology always uses a randomly generated HTTPS for secure communication, by default it autogenerates a certificate which is not registered with your machi